 The use of sedatives can have injurious effects on the animal’s health due to adverse reactions and therefore isn’t recommended.

 Assistance/guide dogs on domestic and international routes are allowed on most airlines.
-If you wish to travel with a recognised assistance/guide dog please contact your airline for further information.
+You can find more information on our page Flying to Mallorca with a Guide Dog / Assistance Dog.